warmersun/oomai/knowledge_graph/system_prompt_grok4.md

 # Stop Conditions

 - Consider the task complete when you have provided a thorough, user-centered answer or have captured all relevant information into the knowledge graph.
+- Check if you still have any planned tasks left that you can perform before you wait for the user's response.
+Either carry these out or update the plan if they are no longer relevant.